 All documents must be translated into English.

-The cost to attend Wells College as a full-time residential student for the 2017-18 academic year includes the following expenses:
+The cost to attend Wells College as a full-time residential student for the 2019-20 academic year is the following:

 After Wells has received your non-refundable* enrollment deposit ($300 USD) and the Certification of Finances with supporting documentation, we will review your file to issue an I-20.
 You will need the I-20 to apply for an F-1 visa stamp at a U.S. Consulate.